adammehdaoui/todolist/README.md

-# To do list en React Web
+# To do list en React

 Try it yourself : https://todolist-alpha-two-82.vercel.app/